TioHK/Work-Sample-of-Yifei-Chen/README.md

 ```

 ## Files to download
-No matter which way of running the codes you prefer, I recommend you to download the data folder on Git Hub first.
+No matter which way of running the codes you prefer, I recommend you download the data folder on Git Hub first.
 And save it to the same directory as you run code using the name 'data'
 Note.
-In the submitted files, considering the data file size limit, I include the files needed to reproduce the result for the data analysis/visualisation part.
-However, if you want to run the full version of codes, you will still need to download the GitHub data folder.
+In the submitted files, considering the data file size limit, I include the files needed to reproduce the result for the data analysis/visualization part.
+However, if you want to run the full version of the codes, you will still need to download the GitHub data folder.

 ## First way to run the code: run all of them
-If you would like to run all the codes from data collection to interactive visualisation, you can run the main.py file (this is in the code folder of the zip package I submitted.
+If you would like to run all the codes from data collection to interactive visualization, you can run the main.py file (this is in the code folder of the zip package I submitted.
 This way of running takes time.
 And it can be run by a command like this:
 ```
 python main.py
 ```
 Note.
 This exact command may change considering how you download code and where you run it

 ## Second way of running the code: run separately
-If you only want to see the data collection/cleaning part or only want to see the data analysis/visualization part, you can run the codes in a separate code folders.
+If you only want to see the data collection/cleaning part or only want to see the data analysis/visualization part, you can run the codes in a separate code file.
 The codes can be run by using the following command line
 ```
 python separatecodes/visulizationandanalysis.py
 python separatecodes/cleaningandcollection.py